 How Much Does It Cost to Hire a Medical Malpractice Lawyer in Richmond?

 At MartinWren, P.C., we do not believe you should need to worry about covering the cost of a Richmond medical malpractice lawyer.
 Instead, we advocate for our clients’ rights on contingency agreements per the Virginia Model Jury Instructions.
-If we win, we are entitled to a previously agreed-upon percentage of your award, but if we lose, you do not pay a single penny in legal fees.
+If we win, we are entitled to a previously agreed-upon percentage of your award.
+But if we lose, you do not pay a single penny in legal fees.

 Get Help from a Medical Malpractice Attorney in Richmond with MartinWren, P.C.